I drink.

 In fact, I’ve built my career around drinking.
 I’ve been doing this job 9-5, seven days a week, for over seven years, and I was a bartender for three years before that.

 People know me socially as a “whisky guy”.
 I have “such a cool job”.
-I have a bookshelf filled with books about drinks.
-There’s also actual drinks on my bookshelf.
+My bookshelf is filled with books about drinks.
+There are also actual drinks on my bookshelf.
 I own more bottles than most small pubs.
 A criterion for buying my house was space in the garden to build a bar.
 I need somewhere for all that booze.

-Some of my best travel stories are from press trips to Cuba, Seychelles, Cognac, Dijon, Padua, Dublin, and Swansea… I’ve been to Speyside, Islay, the Highlands, and the Lowlands, and when I think of Scotland geographically, I automatically divide it into whisky regions.
+Some of my best travel stories are from press trips to Cuba, Seychelles, Cognac, Dijon, Padua, Dublinand Swansea… I’ve been to SpeysideIslaythe Highlands, and the Lowlands often.
+In fact, when I think of Scotland, I divide it into whisky regions and not geographical ones.

 I couldn’t begin to put a number on the amount of drinks I’ve had, the volume I’ve consumed, or the number of different expressions.
 I drink for my job, and I drink for fun.
-I have been drinking pretty consistently for almost half my life.
+Doing the maths, I surprised myself a little by realising that I have been drinking pretty consistently for almost half my life.

 Spirits are a part of my life.
-But that means needing to be vigilant
+But that requires being vigilant about potential harm.

 Examining your relationship with alcohol

-I know I’m not an alcoholic.
+I know I don’t have an addiction to drink.
 Frankly, if I were, I’d be dead.
 There’s just far too much supply under my roof that I don’t struggle to leave in the bottle.
-I’ve done Dry January before without breaking a sweat.
+I’ve done Dry January before (twice) without breaking a sweat.

 How do you drink responsibly when your industry is drink?